Astervicks-py/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that gives only user all the permission
+a script that changes the mode ofd hello to -rwxr-x-wx